MintLucky/lucky_shop/README.md

-Simple CMS for a web store.
+##A simple custom self-made CMS for a web store.

-Technologies:
-PHP + MySql,
+#Technologies: PHP + MySql, OOP, MVC
-OOP, MVC

-Html template was used - E-SHOPPER.
+HTML template was used - E-SHOPPER.